-NOTE: Manifold gas pressure is non-adjustable on BTH 199 and BTH 250 models.
-The manifold gas pressure on these models is factory set and cannot be field adjusted.
-If the manifold gas pressure readings taken on these models is off by more than $\pm$ 0.3" W. C. from the listed values in Table 3 on page 12 call the technical support phone number listed on the back cover of this manual for further assistance.
+The manifold pressure is non adjustable.
+The manifold gas pressure is factory set and cannot be field adjusted.
+If the manifold gas pressure readings taken on these models is off by more than $\pm$ 0.3" W. C. from the listed values in Table 3 on page 11 call the technical support phone number listed on the back cover of this manual for further assistance.